 - Do your homework – make sure you are aware of and understand the pre-race briefing information offered by the event.

 - All runners are expected to arrive “Ready to Run”.
 This includes completing the details on the back of your race number and pinning the race number to your running top.
-4 pins will be provided in your posted out race pack.
+All race packs are posted out in advance with 4 pins included.
 Pens and pins are not distributed on race day.

 - Minimise your interaction with race staff, volunteers and participants by being as self-sufficient as possible.